balena-labs-projects/pulse/README.md

 - provides a running pulse count that can be reset via a dedicated gpio pin
 - allows for use of a multiplier value to be appled to the pulse counts
 - rudimentary software-based switch debouncing
-- count data published via mqtt and/or http
+- count data published via mqtt or http
 - integrates well with other balena blocks, such as Connector and Dashboard

 # Usage